 Court mantua at Springhill House

-Part of the collection of historic dress and textiles at Springhill House, this magnificent silk gown, or ‘mantua’ features in our 125 Treasures book.
-Made in the 1740s, a hundred years later, the dress made another special royal appearance, at Queen Victoria’s 18th-century costume ball at Buckingham Palace.
+Part of the collection of historic dress and textiles at Springhill House, this magnificent silk gown, or ‘mantua’, was made for attendance at court in the 1740s.
+A hundred years later, the dress made another royal appearance, at Queen Victoria’s 18th-century costume ball at Buckingham Palace.

 Dressing for the King